theonetruenerd/VenusLibraryDocumentation/docs/source/HSLStatistics.rst

   :return: The calculated standard deviation of the array
   :rtype: Variable

-.. py:function:: Stat_CorrelationCoefficient(array XArray, array YArray)
+.. ven:function:: Stat_CorrelationCoefficient(array XArray, array YArray)

   This function returns the correlation coefficient (r-value) of a paired data set